openworm/ConnectomeToolbox/docs/Albertson_1976.md

 **Summary**

-- The anatomical connectome of the pharynx has been reconstructed from serial electron micrographs.
+- The anatomical connectome of the pharynx was reconstructed from serial electron micrographs.
-- The connectivity of this region has been described at the level of individual synaptic regions differentiating electical gap junction connections and chemical synaptic connections.
+- The connectivity of this region was described at the level of individual synaptic regions differentiating electrical gap junction connections and chemical synaptic connections.
 - Composed of 34 muscle cells, 9 marginal cells, 9 epithelial cells, 5 gland cells and 20 neurons.